-within such period as may reasonably be necessary to effect service
+within such period as may reasonably be necessary to effect service.

-- (2) Every notice required to be served on the claimant or other person under subsection (1) may be given to the claimant or other person- - (a) by personal delivery to the claimant or other person; or - (b) by posting it to the last known address of the claimant or other person, in which case it shall be deemed to have been served on the claimant or other person at the time at which it would have been delivered in the ordinary course of post; and in proving posting- - (i) it shall be sufficient to prove that the notice was properly addressed; and - (ii) it shall be presumed, in the absence of proof to the contrary, that the notice was posted on the day on which it was dated; or - (c) by sending it by facsimile to the last known facsimile number of the claimant or other person, in which case it shall, in the absence of proof to the contrary, be deemed to have been served on the claimant or other person on the day after the day on which it was sent; and, in proving sending, it shall be sufficient to prove that a facsimile machine generated a record of the transmission of the notice to such facsimile number. - (3) The detention of any item under section 140 is not rendered illegal by a failure to serve notice under subsection (1). - Section 139(1): substituted, on 28 July 1997, by section 3 of the Copyright Amendment Act 1997 (1997 No 38).
+- (2) Every notice required to be served on the claimant or other person under subsection (1) may be given to the claimant or other person- - (a) by personal delivery to the claimant or other person; or - (b) by posting it to the last known address of the claimant or other person; or - (c) by faxing it to the last known fax number of the claimant or other person; or - (d) by emailing it to the claimant or other person at an email address that is used by the claimant or other person. - (2A) A notice that is posted to a claimant or any other person must be treated as served on the claimant or other person at the time when it would have been delivered in the ordinary course of post, and, in proving the delivery,- - (a) it is sufficient to prove that the letter was properly addressed and posted; and - (b) in the absence of proof to the contrary, the notice must be treated as having been posted on the day on which it was dated. - (2B) A notice that is faxed to a claimant or any other person must, in the absence of proof to the contrary, be treated as served on the claimant or other person on the day after the date on which it is faxed, and, in proving that it was faxed, it is sufficient to prove that a fax machine generated a record of the transmission of the notice to the fax number. - (2C) In the absence of proof to the contrary, a notice that is emailed to a claimant or any other person must be treated as served on the claimant or other person on the second working day after the date on which it is emailed, and, in proving that the notice was emailed, it is sufficient to prove that the notice was properly addressed and sent to the email address. - (3) The detention of any item under section 140 is not rendered illegal by a failure to serve notice under subsection (1).

+Section 139(1): substituted, on 28 July 1997, by section 3 of the Copyright Amendment Act 1997 (1997 No 38).